16 Ways To Promote Your Podcast

 15) Level up your community engagement

 Join related business and podcasting groups on Facebook and other forums like Reddit and Slack.
 Follow people in your industry on LinkedIn and Twitter, and find niche websites with active discussion forums.
 For example, here’s a list of groups for content marketers.
 Carve out some time to thoughtfully comment on discussion threads where you can add value.
 Check on the rules of each group, but in some cases, you can include links to relevant episodes in responses (when appropriate).
 Keep tabs on discussions by searching keywords to see where there might be opportunities for you to weigh in.

 16) Ask for reviews (and then read them)

 It’s well known that more reviews = more visibility, especially for the Apple charts.
 Ask your current listeners to rate and review, but then select a new review each week to read and acknowledge on air — doing this incentivizes listeners to take action.
 On an episode of Eventual Millionaire, Eric Siu said that doing this helped get more reviews for Marketing School.
 “Once we started to actually read people’s reviews, our reviews started to go up.”

 Interested in launching your career as a podcasting professional?
-Join our Podcast Bootcamp, the most comprehensive podcasting workshop available, and learn start to finish everything you’ll need to know to jumpstart your move into podcasting.
+Join our Podcasting: Telling Stories in Sound, the most comprehensive beginner podcasting workshop available, and learn, start to finish, everything you’ll need to know to jumpstart your move into podcasting.